eternalgamma/cave-terror/README.txt

 Instructions:

-- This game has been built to an EXE with cx_Freeze.
-In order to play the game, you just need to run the caveterror.EXE
+- Requires python in order to play

+- Run python caveterror.py in command prompt from the directory that holds the game files.